 It’s scary to learn that someone you know is struggling with heroin abuse or addiction, but it’s important to try and keep judgment at bay and realize that substance abuse often starts because someone is in pain.

+It is important not to enable their substance abuse, even when it feels like helping them.
 A loved one with a heroin problem may start asking you for money.
 It may be difficult to refuse, especially when they become emotional or resort to guilt-tripping, manipulation, deception, or pleading.
 Be strong, and resist any actions that could enable their behavior.
 Doing so will ultimately benefit their recovery.

-- Medical detox – this should be monitored by medically trained professionals who can help your loved one through heroin withdrawal symptoms
+- Medical detox — This should be monitored by medically trained professionals who can help your loved one through heroin withdrawal symptoms

-- Outpatient rehab programs – continue with life, as usual, staying at home but regularly visiting a rehab facility where they attend counseling sessions and receive other forms of heroin addiction treatment
+- Outpatient rehab programs — Continue with life as usual, staying at home but regularly visiting a rehab facility where they attend counseling sessions and receive other forms of heroin addiction treatment.